KaseyaDEDR/training/Lab 4 - Defense Evasion.md

 ## Instructions

-For each of these labs, you will need your Powershell window open.
-You can use the same window for all labs.
-You will be copying and pasting commands into the terminal and then evaluating the output.
+Open a new terminal using `c:\Users\Public\rat.exe` or you can use the same terminal from the previous lab.
+You will be copying and pasting the lab commands into this terminal session.
+If you close this window, remember to re-open `c:\Users\Public\rat.exe` before running any of the labs.

 w> All labs require you to be running as an administrator.

 > *While most defensive evasion will be used alongside other techniques to hide them, an explicit defense evasion phase usually will happen where the attacker will disable security tools and logging.*